hendrikmaus/homebrew-tap/README.md

 - Add the formula to the `Formula` directory
 - Open a pull-request and wait for its checks
-- Once good, ad the label `pr-pull` and wait for the release
+- Once good, add the label `pr-pull` and wait for the release